sequelize/website/docs/other-topics/transactions.md

     firstName: 'Abraham',
     lastName: 'Lincoln',
   }, {
-    // You must specify this option when disableAlsTransactions is true, or
+    // You must specify this option when disableClsTransactions is true, or
     // this query will run outside of the transaction
     // highlight-next-line
     transaction,